vroslmend/check-the-card-game-v2/README.md

 2.  **Access the Game:**
     Open your browser to `http://localhost:3000`.

+### Production Mode (After Building)

+This mode runs the fully optimized, production-ready version of the application.
+This is how the game would run if it were deployed on a live server.

+1.  **Build the Application:**
+    First, ensure you have a complete production build of all packages.
+From the project root:
+    ```bash
+    npm run build
+    ```

+2.  **Start the Production Server:**
+    Once the build is complete, start the application with:
+    ```bash
+    npm start
+    ```
+    This will launch both the optimized backend server and the frontend client.

 ### Running Services Individually (Optional)

-If you need to run the client or server independently (e.g., for focused debugging or after building for production):
+If you need to run the client or server individually (e.g., for focused debugging or after building for production):

 *   **Start Only the Backend Server:**
     ```bash